houbie/lesscss/README.md

 Lesscss is compatible with LESS version 1.4.1.
 In fact, Lesscss executes the official JavaScript LESS compiler in a JVM.

 In daemon mode, Lesscss monitors your LESS files (and all their imports), and automatically compiles them when necessary.
-So you only need to refresh your browser.
+So you only need to save and refresh your browser.

 Lesscss can be used at the commandline, but it also provides a simple API for embedded usage in build tools.